 That makes everyone you choose to work with or highlight on your website, a crucial decision - especially in the beginning.
 Obviously you don't want to overthink it and go into decision paralysis, but spend a minute or two thinking through whether or not each potential client you're considering, will help you get to where you want to go.

-Right now, I only have 2 clients for my freelance business.
+I typically only retain 2 clients for my freelance business at a time.
 It's not for lack of work requests that come in, but rather because I've chosen to allocate my limited amount of freelance time to these two clients that are most aligned with the future clients I want to work with, as well.

 Check out this post from Paul Jarvis on Lifehacker, about how to choose the right clients for your freelance business.